mqcomplab/bblean/README.md

 ## Installation

-BitBIRCH-Lean requires Python 3.11 or higher, and can be installed in Linux or macOS.
-Via pip, which automatically includes C++ extensions:
+BitBIRCH-Lean requires Python 3.11 or higher, and can be installed in Windows, Linux or macOS via pip, which automatically includes C++ extensions:

 ```bash
 pip install bblean
 bb --help
 ```

 We recommend installing `bblean` in a conda environment or a `venv`.

+Memory usage and C++ extensions are most optimized for Linux / macOS.
+We support windows on a best-effort basis, some releases may not have Windows support.

 ### From source